 1. Mechanical Anemometers

 This type of anemometer is among the oldest and most popular.
-In general, they operate by simply having the wind push on them.
+How the anemometer works?
+They operate by simply having the wind push on them.
 Mechanical Anemometers comes in three types.

 Types of mechanical anemometers:

 - Propeller / Vane Anemometers

 The oldest form of the wind meters, invented by Italian architect Leon Battista Alberti in 1450, uses a plate mounted on a strip of springy metal that faces into the wind.
 As wind speed increases, the wind speed instrument is bent back with the change in its angle corresponding to wind velocity.

 This type is not very accurate and won’t respond to low wind speeds.
 A variation of this consists of attaching a ping pong ball to a string and determining wind velocity by the angle of the string as the wind pushes the ball.